dinesh-hannurkar/cpft/README_DEPLOYMENT.md

-# 🚀 CPFT - Hybrid SEO + Flutter Deployment
+# 🚀 fylooo - Hybrid SEO + Flutter Deployment

 A professional setup serving a static HTML landing page at the root (`/`) for SEO, with the Flutter web app in a subfolder (`/app/`).